suculent/yourls-ios-url-schemes-plugin/README.md

 -------

 Copy the <code>ios-url-schemes</code> folder into <code>/user/plugins</code>
-Go to the Plugins administration page and activate the plugin
+Go to the Plugins administration page inside YOURLS Admin and activate the plugin.